sushantaresearch/postclearance-selection-robust/README.md

 ## Citation

 If you use this code, please cite the paper.
-A Zenodo DOI will be added here after the first public archival release.
+This code is permanently archived on Zenodo at https://doi.org/10.5281/zenodo.20735343 (concept DOI, which always resolves to the latest release).